Uemerson/python-roadmap/basic-syntax/README.md

   This script exemplify the print command
 ```

-2. python-identifiers.py
+2. python-identifiers.md

 ```
-  This script exemplify the python identifiers, open it for more information
+  This markdown exemplify the Python identifiers, open it for more information
 ```

-3. indentation.py
+3. indentation.md

 ```
-  This script exemplify the python indentation, open it for more information
+  This markdown exemplify the Python indentation, open it for more information
 ```